 Douglas also opened stylish Hoxton spot Cub – this one along with bartender Ryan Chetiyawardana, a pioneer of waste-free cocktails.
 Everything is sustainable, from the food to the way staff are treated.
-Food is sustainably sourced, while the restaurant itself is designed with the environment in mind: the walls are made of breathable clay and the table tops are made from recycled yoghurt pots, and plates are made from recycled plastic bags.
+Food is sustainably sourced, while the restaurant itself is designed with the environment in mind: the walls are made of breathable clay, the table tops are made from recycled yoghurt pots, and plates are made from recycled plastic bags.
 It’s only open Thursday, Friday, and Saturday nights, allowing the chefs to get the time off they need to function best.

 Notting Hill’s Farmacy is concerned not only with healthy eating, but the health of the planet.
 Here they use the whole plant from root to fruit, and all packaging is 100 per cent recyclable or compostable.

-Over the last few years chef Sat Bains has been working to make his Michelin-starred restaurant greener, with measures such as switching to LED lights and energy-efficient induction hobs and investing in a composting system.
+Over the last few years chef Sat Bains has been working to make his Michelin-starred eponymous restaurant greener, with measures such as switching to LED lights and energy-efficient induction hobs and investing in a composting system.
 In 2018, Sat Bains was rated the fourth best restaurant in the world in The TripAdvisor’s Traveller’s Choice awards.

 A leader the eco-friendly food movement, Daylesford Brompton Cross celebrates a zero-waste policy, ensuring packaging is recyclable, reusable or compostable, and no food is thrown away.
 Any extra food is sent to The Felix Project, who go on to redistribute it to those in need around London, while straws are made from wheat stalks and customers are encouraged to bring their own reusable cups.
 Fitting, then, that the three-storey space is designed around a huge oak tree, which was saved by the Bamford family and transformed into a piece of natural art.